-Polyphenols, in particular anthocyanins and tannins, are the main contributors of wine color and mouthfeel, and are strongly related to the wine quality evaluation.
-In this webinar an introduction on their origin in grape, evolution during ripening and extraction in the winemaking process will be explained.
-Moreover, the implication of the technological approach to vinification will be discussed, such as maceration style or the use of oak container.
-Tannins' implication on mouthfeel is crucial in term of intensity and quality of astringency, and the varietal characteristics are a fundamental knowledge for the winemaker’s choice.
+In this WSG Live, an introduction to tannin's origin in grapes, evolution during ripening and extraction in the winemaking process will be explained.
+Moreover, the implication of the technological approach to vinification will be discussed, such as maceration style or the use of oak containers.
+Tannins' implication on mouthfeel is crucial in terms of intensity and quality of astringency, and the varietal characteristics are fundamental knowledge for the winemaker’s choice.

 He is the holder of the Oenology course of the degree course in Viticulture and Oenology, Enography of the inter-university master's degree course in Viticultural and Oenological Sciences.
 From 2012 to 2015 he was president of SISTAl (Italian Society of Food Science and Technology).
 From November 2013 to February 2017 he was president of AISSA (Italian Association of Agricultural Scientific Societies).
 In 2019 he was awarded the Angelo Betti prize, Meritorious in agriculture - Grand CANGRANDE medal.

-Maria Alessandra Paissoni achieved a co-jointed PhD between University of Turin and University of Bordeaux on the sensory characterization of grape phenolic compounds and their involvement in wine in-mouth properties.
-Author of 55 scientific and technical contributions in the Oenology field (20 of them on ISI journal), she continues her research activity at the Oenology unit in University of Turin, where her main topic is the implication of winemaking techniques on the sensory properties of wine.
+Maria Alessandra Paissoni achieved a co-jointed PhD between the University of Turin and the University of Bordeaux on the sensory characterization of grape phenolic compounds and their involvement in wine in-mouth properties.
+Author of 55 scientific and technical contributions in the Oenology field (20 of them in ISI journal), she continues her research activity at the Oenology unit at the University of Turin, where her main topic is the implication of winemaking techniques on the sensory properties of wine.